 Events are held on the Yarra around Melbourne, and on the Goulburn, King and Big River.

 Canoe Polo has a very active following in Melbourne and brings a team environment to all the other benefits of paddling.
 INCC has fielded teams in the past and Canoe Polo players often paddle flat water as a cross training exercise.
 More information is available on the Victorian Canoe Polo website.

 Wildwater canoeing is a competitive discipline of canoeing in which kayaks or Canadian canoes are used to negotiate a stretch of river speedily.
 It is also called “whitewater racing” or “downriver” racing to distinguish it from whitewater slalom racing and whitewater rodeo or freestyle competition.
 Race lengths can be Sprint of about 700m or Classic of about 10km.
 Down River racing boats are generally light, very bouyant and long so they can cut through rapids quickly.
 They do not have rudders.

 The Victorian Down River committee hosts races through Winter on the Yarra, Big River and the King River.
-Check out the Canoeing Victoria website for dates.
+Check out the Paddle Victoria website for dates.